zeffii/Precursor/README.md

 #### How to extend?
 An example .json is provided with the extension, it includes the two main regexes that I use to avoid writing for-loops.
 It unfortunately requires you to escape backslashed regex commands.
 This means if you need a `\S` you need to write `\\S`, the same applies to any other command that starts with a `\`, they are [listed here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp?redirectlocale=en-US&redirectslug=JavaScript%2FReference%2FGlobal_Objects%2FRegExp#Special_characters_in_regular_expressions).

-Note: the current implementation trims the commands before passing them to the regex, therefor the regex is presented with a string that is conveniently matched with some level of condfidence using `^` and `$` at either end.
+Note: the current implementation trims the commands before passing them to the regex, therefor the regex is presented with a string that is conveniently matched with some level of confidence using `^` and `$` at either end.
 Regexes are tested in the order of appearance in `prototyper.json`.
 ```json
 {
     "patterns": [